Total Overdose: Gameplay

-A screenshot of the game featuring the shot dodge ability.
+A screenshot of the game featuring the shoot dodge ability.

 Total Overdose is a third-person shooter open world action/adventure game.
 Players assume control of Ramiro, Tommy and Ernesto.
 The most playable character in the game is Ramiro, while Tommy and Ernesto can be played only in the two beginning missions.
 The game parodies Robert Rodriguez's Mexico Trilogy.
 Throughout the game, players can run and dive and have the ability to use weapons including shotguns, rifles, handguns and rocket launchers.
 While outside the missions the player can explore the open world of the game, but some regions will be available only during certain missions.
 The game features cheap and special cars.
 The special cars include "Conquistador", Orange Dirtbike, Purple and Flame Pickup, Tow Truck, DEA and Military SUVs.
-Players have the ability to shot dodge, during which the player dives in any direction with a slow motion effect.
+Players have the ability to shoot dodge, during which the player dives in any direction with a slow motion effect.
 This move gives players more accuracy in shooting enemies in combat.
 Loco moves are special attacks which players can pick up by scoring large numbers of points and combo kills.
 These moves can be used for eliminating heavy and a group of enemies.
 Players can perform seven different kinds of loco moves: Golden Gun, Tornado, El Toro, El Mariachi, Sombrero of Death, Explosive Piñata and Mad Wrestler/Mysterioso.